-In fact, the many perturbations caused by the crisis on all valuation approaches (volatility of stock market prices, uncertain re-forecasts, calibration of risk premium) mainly derives from the same source: the loss of visibility.
+In fact, the inhibitions caused by the crisis on all valuation approaches (volatility of stock market prices, uncertain re-forecasts, calibration of risk premium) mainly derives from the same source: the loss of visibility over future performance.
 The implementation of several valuation methods simply makes it possible to approach the same problem from different angles, which ultimately maximises the chances of better understanding or framing the level of uncertainty.

-At this stage, it is now interesting to take a closer look at the different most common valuation approaches, whichare generally classified according to the following categories: market-based approaches, incomebased approaches, cost-based approaches (the latter concerning isolated assets rather than activities, which are not covered in this document).
+At this stage, it is interesting to take a closer look at the most common valuation approaches, which are generally classified according to the following categories: market-based approaches and incomebased approaches.
+Although Covid-19 will present a myriad of opportunities to use the cost approach - liquidations and insolvencies are going to happen, this approach is not covered in this document.